Juventus IF

 Juventus IF was a Swedish football club located in Västerås.
 They merged into IFK Stocksund in 2016.
 2019 Allsvenskan top scorer Mohamed Buya Turay represented the club at the start of his senior career.

 Background

-Juventus Idrottsförening (Juventus Athletic Association) was formed in 1948 in by Italians who came to Sweden during the 1940s, and the name referred to Juventus FC from Torino in Italy.
+Juventus Idrottsförening (Juventus Athletic Association) was formed in 1948 in by Italians who came to Sweden during the 1940s, and the name referred to Juventus FC from Turin in Italy.

 Their biggest sporting success came under the management team headed by chairman Franco Pertunaj.
 In 2008 Juventus IF won the "triple" by gaining promotion to Division 4, winning the VLT Cup and also winning the DM (district championship) in Futsal.
 In 2011 another significant achievement was made by gaining promotion via the play-offs to Division 3.

 They played their home matches at the Råby IP in Västerås.

 The club was affiliated to Västmanlands Fotbollförbund.